 So how do I reckon with the art of monstrous men?
 I tell it to fuck off.
 I don't deny that it may have influenced me, but I attempt to cleanse its stamp with a healthy dose of Lynne Ramsay, Dee Rees, Naomi Kawase, Lucrecia Martel, and all of the female directors that have been ignored by the mainstream media since the beginning of film's history.
 I'm no longer interested in dissecting the way that male directors treat female characters.
 That's been done enough and there will always be critics out there to do it.
 Instead, I want to focus on women - as creators, artists, innovators, and glass ceiling breakers.

-Earlier this weekend, I was talking to my friend Ali Lynch, owner of the impossibly cool company Sparkle Lick, and she described #MeToo as the "ya'll can't hide" movement, which I think is brilliant.
+Earlier this weekend, my friend Ali Lynch, owner of Sparkle Lick, described #MeToo as the "ya'll can't hide" movement, which I think is brilliant.
 In 2018, I'm done making apologies for great artists who are shitty people.
 Ya'll can't hide behind your achievements and critical acclaim anymore, creepy men.
 There are no more free passes.
 I WANT TO SEE YOU ALL TOPPLE AND I WON'T REST UNTIL IT HAPPENS 👊🏿👊🏾👊🏽👊🏼👊🏻👊.